The Best Creams for Melasma

 • Corticosteroid cream: a topical treatment with anti-inflammatory properties

-With skincare products, Dr. Green may turn to the triple combination approach, which pairs hydroquinone cream with tretinoin (or another vitamin A-based treatment) and corticosteroids.
+For skincare products, Dr. Green may turn to the triple combination approach, which pairs hydroquinone cream with tretinoin (or another vitamin A-based treatment) and a corticosteroid.

-Chemical Peels can be performed in-office to improve skin tone and texture without the need for significant downtime or the risk of serious side effects.
+Chemical peels can be performed in-office to improve skin tone and texture without significant downtime or the risk of serious side effects.
 They work by applying a topical chemical solution that reacts with the dead skin cells and debris on the skin’s surface, causing them to slough off and boosting skin cell turnover for clearer, brighter, lighter skin.
-Dr. Green is an expert in many different types of chemical peels, which have a range of active ingredients to address various skin concerns but will often turn to the TCA peel for melasma.
+Dr. Green is an expert in many types of chemical peels, which use a range of active ingredients to address various skin concerns.

 HA 64yo female before after 1 Cosmelan 3 months apart LEFT MGWatermark 1